efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

        motor1.disconnect()

-To now the list of 'children'  available on a device (or any pydevmgr object)  one can use the ``.find`` method :
+To know the list of 'children'  available on a device (or any pydevmgr object)  one can use the ``.find`` method :

 .. code-block:: python